 Length of Probationary Period (Competitive Class) - Except as otherwise provided in the Tompkins County Civil Service Rules, an employee appointed from an open-competitive list must serve a probationary period of not less than eight weeks nor more than fifty-two weeks.
-Reinstatements, as defined in Civil Service Law and Tompkins County Civil Service Rules, are also subject to a probationary period of eight to fifty-two weeks, while transfers, as defined in Civil Service Law and Tompkins County Civil Service Rules, are subject to a probationary period of eight to twenty-six weeks.
+Reinstatements, as defined in Civil Service Law and Tompkins County Civil Service Rules, are also subject to a probationary period of eight to fifty-two weeks, while transfers, as defined in Civil Service Rules, are subject to a probationary period of eight to fifty-two weeks, while transfers, as defined in Civil Service Rules.
 The length of the probationary period may be extended in accordance with the Tompkins County Civil Service Rules.